streetsidesoftware/vscode-spell-checker/docs/_includes/generated-docs/configuration.md

 Description
 : Glob patterns of files to be checked.
-Glob patterns are relative to the `globRoot` of the configuration file that defines them.
+Glob patterns are relative to the `#cSpell.globRoot#` of the configuration file that defines them.

 Default
 : _- none -_